 Both textbooks present the material in a similar fashion.
-Each chapter begins with a chapter preview and brief overview.
+Each chapter begins with a chapter preview and a brief overview.
 Then each topic is taught as you would find in most textbooks.
 Each chapter concludes with a summary of key points, a vocabulary list with definitions, and a set of study questions for students to answer.
-For each text there are a Test Booklet and an Answer Key & Parent Companion.
+For each text, there are a Test Booklet and an Answer Key & Parent Companion.
 The Answer Key & Parent Companion has answers to both study and test questions.
 They also have chapter outlines with key points summarized for each section.
 A helpful extra for parents who really want to stay connected to what their students are learning is the “topic questions.”
 Topic questions present a question the parent might ask the student for each section within a chapter; there are quite a few of these for each chapter.
 An appropriate answer is provided so the parent need not actually read the material.

 Life Science does not have a lab component, although the publisher is working on a lab manual.
 Meanwhile, they recommend a lab book from another publisher if you wish to make it a lab class.

 For the Biology course, they have a complete Biology Lab Manual with twenty labs, including dissections.
 These were designed to be done at home although some equipment is needed—microscope, slides, dissection kit, and stains for creating slides in addition to other items that can be purchased at a drug or grocery store.
 Science Shepherd sells a kit with all materials except the microscope and Lab Manual.